 The Medical & Physical

-What makes desire and arousal so difficult is often unrelated to physical or medical causes, While we should investigate the medical side, It sometimes means we are delaying a deeper, uncomfortable intimacy with ourselves and partner(s).
+What makes desire and arousal so difficult is often unrelated to physical or medical causes.
+While we should investigate the medical side, it sometimes means we are delaying a deeper, uncomfortable intimacy with ourselves and partner(s).

-It isn’t that doctors shouldn’t touch this issue.
+So it isn’t that doctors shouldn’t touch this issue.
 But they should generally refer to a mental health professional trained in this area of human experience and mental health.
 Only in isolated cases is desire or arousal, in all of its complexities, improved by medications.

 Desire is Fragile